 The legendary Oscar and Grammy award winning singer Andy Williams engaged her as choreographer/director for his production shows for many years.
 Along side some of the top names in the industry, she has been involved in almost every aspect of show design.

-She has taught master classes in ballet throughout the U.S. Former students have been accepted into the most prestigious ballet schools in the world and have gone on to professional careers including Atlanta Ballet, Ballet Hispanico, Joffrey Ballet, to name a few, and several have appeared in Broadway shows in New York and continue to work in various companies around the world.
+She has taught ballet and master classes throughout the U.S. for over 20 years.
+Former students have been accepted into the most prestigious ballet schools in the world and have gone on to professional careers including La Scala Ballet, Atlanta Ballet, Ballet Hispanico, and Joffrey Ballet to name a few.
+Several have appeared in Broadway shows, television, and continue to work in various companies around the world.

 In 2007, she was named Volunteer of the Year by Jackson County Family Court for facilitating classes in life skills through the arts for high risk young women in the juvenile system.
 She believes that every single life is an invaluable work of art in process and that we are here to create...

 She is deeply passionate about animals, nature, literature, beauty, and mysticism.
 She is joyfully married and has 2 cats named Isabeau and Toulouse.
 For tragic whimsy, she loves to sing the music of Edith Piaf with the brilliant pianist and composer Thom Greathouse.